Tag Archives: Epistemology

 On the one hand, the primary imagination is here described as a necessary “foundation” for our operation in life.
 It is the “faculty” through which we perceive the world around us.
 In this way it is passive.
 However, it is also a “power” of human perception – being a repetition of the “act of creation in the infinite I AM”.
 Therefore, it is also a generative and creative power, where the same law that created and is creative in nature is the same law with which we are created and being creative.
 Cheney describes the primary imagination as a “mostly involuntary productivity” – being that in which we are conscious of things (Cheney, 2020, p.
 109).
 Engell interprets this as being basically a process of education, where one forms knowledge of nature and the symbols, terms, concepts etc. used in the world around one, which then become part of us, and our expressions and actions (Cf. Engell, 1981, p.
 344-45).
 This process rests on a correspondence between the “inner” and the “outer”.
 For Coleridge, knowledge depends on noumenal forces that work within us as well as in all life (Sugerman, 2008, p.
 200).

-Coleridge defines the secondary imagination as an esemplastic power, that which shapes into one (coined by Coleridge from the Greek eis en plattein) (Coleridge, 2008/1817, p.
+Coleridge defines the secondary imagination as an esemplastic power, meaning that which shapes into one (Coleridge, 2008/1817, p.
 239).
 The secondary imagination is that through which a person, with their own volition, forms and fuses together the sense-impressions with (a universal) “truth” into one to create what he calls the third, the tertium aliquid.
 This, then, is the symbol where self and world interpenetrate (another word Coleridge coined).
 In other words, the secondary imagination is where we operate as individuals on a volitional level.
 As we can see in the quote above, this is where we not merely co-create, but re-create by dissolving, dissipating, and diffusing, to then put together again.

 However, this does not mean that one should seek to express one’s personality.
 To confuse an individual’s personality with “the register of what is human” must be avoided (Engell, 1981, p.
 348).
 The symbols are not to express a particular truth; instead, the symbols should point to universal truths.
 To achieve this is the sign of high poetry.
 This is something which Shakespeare is praised for by Coleridge.
 The ideal of unity is seen in Shakespeare’s characters where all genera are “intensely individualized” (Engell, 1981, p.
 356).